-It can be challenging to jump into the world of livestreaming, but luckily, there are plenty of apps and services that are making it easy.
+It can be challenging to jump into the world of streaming, but luckily, there are plenty of best live streaming apps and services that are making it easy.

 Everyone is familiar with Facebook, and Facebook Live is just another way to keep your people updated – and in real time.
 All you need to do is hit Go Live on your Facebook app.
 No additional downloads necessary!
 You can target your livestream to specific audiences or make them publicly available.
 During your livestream, your audience can send comments, allowing for quick and direct communication.
 This personal touch is a massive boost for business.

 - Notifies followers when you are Live.

 - You can pick your audience.

 - Hashtags aren’t embedded

 - Only reaches Facebook users, though you can download the video and share elsewhere once your livestream ends.

 The Bambuser app is dedicated to giving you the best experiences with livestreaming, and offers a large variety of options.
 This app focuses primarily on livestreaming, but also allows for adding pre-recorded videos or photos from another one of the company’s apps.
 You can then decide when you want to publish your works.
 The app is highly organized to help you keep all your content where you need it, and everything is easily found by using hashtags.

 Intuitive and easy to use, Bambuser is perfect for business who want a powerful live streaming tool for businesses.